 - Screen capture device

-Question: What do you know about ART?
+45. What do you know about ART?

-Question: List some importance of using Emulators.
+46. List some importance of using emulators.

-Question: List the states of activity.
+47. List the states of activity.

-Answer: When there is a change in configuration the state of activity change too.
+Answer: When there is a change in configuration, the state of activity changes too.
 The activity gets created and destroyed according to the triggered events.
 Here is the list of major activity states:

 - Active: When there is an ongoing activity performing.